-To resolve the overallocations in the schedule, more information will be needed.
+To resolve overallocations in the schedule, more information will be needed.
 We still need to find out more information about what tasks are involved and for how many hours.
 The Resource Allocation view is a split view with the Resource Usage view on the top and the Leveling Gantt view on the bottom.
-This view will give the scheduler the ability to see what tasks are involved on when they are scheduled.
-Getting the full picture of what other tasks the resource is assigned to and who is assigned to the tasks with the resource will give the scheduler more information to make an informed decision.
+This view allows the scheduler to see what tasks are involved and when they are scheduled.
+Getting the full picture of what other tasks the resource is assigned to and who is assigned to the tasks with the resource, will give the scheduler more information to make an informed decision.

 To reveal the Resource Allocation view: